Skip to main content

 • intentionally cause other operational or reputational damage

-Colleagues working in an agile or hybrid manner should be made fully aware of their information governance responsibilities to the trust and must maintain the security and confidentiality of documents as set out in the trust’s information governance policies and must ensure that mandatory information governance training is kept up to date.
+Colleagues working in an agile or hybrid manner should be made fully aware of their information governance responsibilities to the trust and must maintain the security and confidentiality of documents as set out in the trust’s information governance policies and must ensure that mandatory information governance training is kept up-to-date.
 Further information is contained in appendix D and references to IG policies are given in section 9.

 5.4 Health safety and security, key considerations